nodejs/node/doc/io_wip.md

 A `node::io::Source` holds data that is to be read.
 It exposes a single `Pull()` method that can be called to either peek at or extract a chunk of data.
 The caller passes in a buffer.
-The `Source` chooses to either copy it's data into that buffer, or return it's own buffer.
+The `Source` chooses to either copy its data into that buffer, or return its own buffer.
 Whatever it chooses, the data is returned to the caller by invoking the pull_cb.
-The `Source` may provide it's own callback (the push_cb) at that point to be notified when the caller is done processing the data.
+The `Source` may provide its own callback (the push_cb) at that point to be notified when the caller is done processing the data.

 The Pull operation may be sync or async.
 The caller can require sync.